 In a large stockpot, add the tomatoes and your prepped ingredients.
 Give a good stir.
 Add the remaining ingredients, tomato paste, tomato sauce, vinegar, sugar, canning salt, pepper, and cumin.
 Stir to combine well.

 Bring the mixture to a slow boil and cook at a slow boil for about 10 minutes.
 Once cooked, can according to your preferred method.
-Utilize the water bath method for canning this salsa, processing for 15 minutes when at 1-1000 feet altitude.
+Utilize the water bath method or the steam canning method for canning this salsa, processing for 15 minutes when at 1-1000 feet altitude.

 I’ve tried a lot of salsa recipes for canning over the last 13 years, and this is by far the BEST recipe I’ve made.
 There is not a time that we have it while entertaining that the recipe (or a jar) is not asked for.
 Guaranteed!